nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 5.4 Address: `a/`
 * Address is an *optional* field, i.e. a contact can exist even if it does not have an address.
 * The prefix for an address is `a/`.
-* Addresses can take any values, including special characters.
+* Addresses can take any values, including <u>special characters</u>.

 [↑ Back to prefix list](#5-information-fields--prefixes)

 ## 5.5 Instagram: `ig/`
 * Instagram is an *optional* field, i.e. a contact can exist even if it does not have an Instagram.
 * The prefix for an Instagram username is `ig/`.
-* Instagram usernames should be of the format john.123.doe and adhere to the following constraints:
+* Instagram usernames should be of the format `john.123.doe` and adhere to the following constraints:
-    * The username should only contain alphanumeric characters and the special character: `.`.
+    * The username should only contain <u>alphanumeric</u> characters and the special character: `.`.
     * The dots `.` must not be consecutive or at the end.
     * The username should contain at most 30 characters.